 Podman is the super handy tool for running containers on Linux.
 Whatever you’re using containers for, you can handle it with Podman.
 But did you know that Podman also has a really cool feature to help you manage your container apps with Systemd (the system and service manager for Linux)?

-When you add your containers as units into Systemd, you can treat them just like any other service.
+When you run your containers as units in Systemd, you can treat them just like any other service.

 This means that you can control containers using

 stop commands.
 And it also lets you ensure that the containers are started whenever your server reboots.